NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Emblazon Energy.md

 Granted by [[Feats/Emblazon Energy|Emblazon Energy]]

 *   **Shield** Choose acid, cold, electricity, fire, or sonic.
-The wielder gains the shield's circumstance bonus to saving throws against that damage type.
+You gain the shield's circumstance bonus to saving throws against that damage type.
 *   **Weapon** Choose acid, cold, electricity, fire, or sonic.
 The weapon deals an extra 1d4 damage of that type.
 Increase this extra damage to 1d6 if you have a domain spell with a trait matching that type.

 *Source: Pathfinder Player Core*